GSConnect/gnome-shell-extension-gsconnect/docs/bluetooth-transport.md

 ## Current Limitations

-- Payload transfers (`upload`/`download`) are not implemented for Bluetooth in this iteration.
-Packet-only plugins should work; plugins requiring payload channels still rely on LAN transport.
 - The connect dialog currently supports manual Bluetooth MAC entry, while scan and auto-connect are backend-driven.
 - This backend depends on BlueZ `ProfileManager1` support and RFCOMM profile